pb4git/Fall-Challenge-2020/README.md

 # Mid-game:

-A very standard beam search (width = 400) described by everybody else's Post-Mortem.
+A very standard beam search (width = 400) described by everybody else in their Post-Mortem.
 While the early- and end-game additions made the little difference that pushed me to the top, the beam search alone is sufficient to rank within the top10.

 I have to admit I am still puzzled why my beam search worked better than all but 10 other contestants, because there is absolutely nothing fancy about it.